AI Workforce

 |---|---|---|

-| Assembly Assistance | Light manufacturing cobots | Reduce worker strain, boost throughput |
+| Assembly assistance | Light manufacturing cobots, kitting robots, screwdriving cobots | Reduce worker strain, boost throughput, improve consistency |

-| Healthcare Support | Patient-handling cobots | Assist staff, improve safety |
+| Healthcare support | Patient-handling cobots, surgical assistance, rehabilitation devices | Assist staff with physically demanding work, improve patient safety |

-| Logistics & Warehousing | Pick-and-place cobots | Improve fulfillment efficiency |
+| Logistics and warehousing | Pick-and-place cobots, sortation cobots, fulfillment-assist robots | Improve fulfillment efficiency, reduce repetitive strain injuries |

 AI Agents